As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, if you need more information, you need more work.
 The small differences between the radiation types offer great insights into the composition of things, letting you know you found something truly intriguing.

 Fortunately, most of the extra you need is simple.
 For instance, if you want to know if your rock releases beta or alpha particles, you can repeat the count after covering the rock with wood or aluminum.

 Wood only blocks beta particles while aluminum blocks both.
 Thus, you know the radiation type if your counter only reads ambient noise or not.

 If the readings do not change regardless of covering, you know it is gamma radiation.
 Otherwise, if the values change with each covering, you know the rock radiates in multiple forms.
 You can also use paper to check alpha particles in a pinch.

 If you do not have enough covers, you can subtract the values for the covers you do have to get the appropriate rates.

 Where you go from here is up to you.
 While Geiger counters only provide radiation intensity, those numbers can lead you down adventures you never thought possible.

-They can point you to precious metals, rare fossils, and other hidden treasures, especially combined with a good reliable source of radioactive materials for your area.
+They can point you to precious metals, rare fossils, and other hidden treasures, especially if combined with a good reliable source of radioactive materials for your area.

-Be sure to stay safe when you rockhounding.
+TIP: Be sure to stay safe when you rockhounding.
 I encourage you to read this article on recommended safety equipment & tips for rockhounding here: